 1986 – A gift of fate

-I was in the proverbial 'comfort trap'.
+… I was in the proverbial 'comfort trap'.

 As I walked from the car to my office, sunlight reflected off every surface and I was temporarily enveloped by a warm feeling of contentment.

-Perhaps this feeling was due to the beauty of the morning, or maybe it was something inside of me that knew I was only seconds away from an encounter that would dramatically alter the course of my life.
+Perhaps this feeling was due to the beauty of the morning, or maybe it was something inside me that knew I was only seconds away from an encounter that would dramatically alter the course of my life.

 The man who was working on the garden just outside my office window smiled as I approached.
 He had a kind face that invited comment on the beautiful day.